SamX-exd/Tutedude-Asignment-3/README.md

 .python filename.py

-.Enter a number when prompted
+> Enter a number when prompted

 > Sample Input
 Enter a number: 9